HanLabUNLV/abic/learning.md

 ## optuna

 the pipeline uses optuna for hyperparameter optimization.
-It uses a RDB server to run parallel optimization across multiple processes.
+It uses an RDB server to run parallel optimization across multiple processes.
 It needs a running RDB server on the localhost with the port number assigned.
 See the optuna documentation for more information.